Student Research Funds

-The James L.D. and Rebecca Roser Research Fellowship was established under an agreement completed in 2000 and funded with deferred gifts made by James L.D.
+The James L.D. & Rebecca Roser Research Fellowship was established under an agreement completed in 2000 and funded with deferred gifts made by James L.D.
 Roser ’50.
 Stipends from the fund shall be awarded as fellowships to undergraduate students conducting research under direction of faculty.
-The vice president for academic affairs, or his or her successor, will name research fellows on recommendation of the deans of the College of Arts and Sciences and the College of Engineering.
+The vice president for academic affairs, or his or her successor, will name research fellows on recommendation of the deans of the College of Arts & Sciences and the College of Engineering.

 The Helen E. Royer Undergraduate Research Fund was established in 2008 by Dr. Helen E. Royer, Class of 1944, in appreciation for the research opportunities made available to her at Bucknell.
 The fund shall support faculty-mentored research projects by undergraduate students with demonstrated financial need.

 The Juliet Shield-Taylor Fund for Undergraduate Research was established in 2003.
 First preference for research stipends shall be given to undergraduate students undertaking summer projects in the performing arts.
 Secondary preference shall be given to projects in the visual arts.

 The Wendell I. Smith Internships in Psychology were established by gifts from former students, friends, and colleagues of Provost Smith, Class of 1946, who, as a member of the Bucknell faculty from 1946-86, served his academic discipline and his alma mater with distinction.
 The internships, awarded to students who show promise of doing distinguished work in the profession, provide opportunities to work with faculty members as teaching and/or research assistants in a program administered by the head of the department.